alexahern0808/ContractFault/.github/CONTRIBUTING.md

 - **Go side stays stdlib-only.** No third-party modules in `go.mod`.
-If a feature genuinely needs a dependency, open a discussion first — the bar is
+If a feature genuinely needs a dependency, open a discussion first — the bar is "trivial to vendor and audit".
+- **Viewer stays TypeScript-first.** No frameworks; the viewer must keep building with plain `tsc` and running under Node 20+.
+- **Determinism is not negotiable.** Any report-producing change must keep output byte-identical for identical inputs.
+Add or extend a determinism test alongside your change.